 Don't worry about money--you will find it.
+Start a crowdfunding campaign and get your fans to pay for multiple packages.
+We can help you with your campaigns, just ask.
 And don't let other people hold you down.
 If you are ready then don't worry about who will be ready when it's time to leave.
 They should be worried about that, not you.

 For real.
 How does it work?
 How do you book gigs?